3 Real Business Transformation Examples (and the Data Behind Them)

 With one business we worked with, members of the technical and business teams were contributing chunks of audit data here and there, but there was no simple, accurate overview of the organisation’s data lineage.
 This meant there was no accurate, predictable audit timescale.

-However, by merging their data modelling and data integration efforts together, things became much more coherent.
+However, by merging their data modeling and data integration efforts together, things became much more coherent.
 Business employees were now able to contribute ‘rules’ to the data models, which were then baked into the data integration solution by the technical team.
-This produced a simple runnable code that benefited the company in multiple ways:
+This produced runnable code that benefited the company in multiple ways:

 Ultimately, the global bank refactored their process to benefit teams from all aspects of the business.